leonardogagliano/prime-numbers-generator/README.md

 > Status : Finished ✔️ (for now)

 <p>A prime numbers generator coded with C++.
-It finds the primes between a specified range and register them in a '.txt' file.</p>
+It finds the primes between a specified range and registers them in a '.txt' file.</p>

 <h2>Components</h2>
   <table>